-Through a comprehensive and effective compliance organization, UniCredit Bank AG continuously and emphatically endeavors to avert potential risks at an early stage and thus prevent damage to our company, our employees, our business partners and out environment.
+Through a comprehensive and effective compliance organization, UniCredit Bank GmbH continuously and emphatically endeavors to avert potential risks at an early stage and thus prevent damage to our company, our employees, our business partners and out environment.
 This includes being receptive to indications about breaches of rules, instances of fraud and financial crime.
 Hence, any concerns or cases of suspicion should always be reported.

 Management, Human Resources or Compliance are the primary channels and points of contact available to report any misconduct.
 Besides this, there are corresponding hotlines and special mailboxes for specific suspicious activities reports for example for fraud and money laundering.